 What is EMD?

-An EMD is a deposit made by the potential buyer to show their sincerity and seriousness in purchasing the property.
-The deposit is typically a percentage of the reserve price, which is the minimum price the seller is willing to accept for the property.
+An Earnest Money Deposit is a sum of money paid by a buyer to demonstrate their commitment to purchasing a property.
+It is often a percentage of the overall purchase price and is held in escrow until the deal is finalized..
+The deposit is typically a percentage of the Reserve Price, which is the minimum price the seller is willing to accept for the property.
 The EMD serves as a guarantee that the buyer will follow through with the purchase if they win the auction.
 The amount of the EMD varies based on the property's value, with higher-value properties requiring a higher EMD.

 How Does EMD Work in Bank Auctions?

 When participating in a bank auction, potential buyers must deposit their EMD before the auction begins.
-The EMD is typically a percentage of the reserve price, usually around 10% of the total amount.
-For example, if the reserve price is Rs.
-10 lakh, the EMD required would be Rs.
+The EMD is typically a percentage of the reserve price, usually around 10% of the auction price.
+For example, if the reserve price is Rs.10 lakh, the EMD required would be Rs.
 1 lakh.

 The EMD is deposited through a demand draft or a cheque drawn in favour of the auctioning bank.
 In some cases, the bank may allow for the EMD to be paid through an online transfer.